yangong23/VSEnetworksIR/README.md

 ```
 python evaluation_retrieval_all5_and_any1.py
 ```
 Results: Get the results in the folder of "i2t_Results".
-(1) "AveRecallPrecisionF1.csv" saves average Recall, average Precision, and average F1-score for all ranks.
+(1) "AveRecallPrecisionF1.csv" saves average Recall (all 5), average Precision (all 5), average F1-score (all 5), and  average Recall (any 1 of 5) for all ranks.

 ### Limitation analysis
 * Only for VSRN: